th3c0d3br34ker/javascript-notes/_site/notes/promises.md

 > Note:
 > This is only useful when these requests are not depended on each other.

 The fundamental difference is that all the function calls to the `getVeggie()` function is done at once!
-Yep you read it right 😋.
+Yep, you read it right 😋.
 If this was an API call over the internet, it means that you could make requests to all the resources at once, saving a lot of time.

 Here is an example if each Veggie took 1s to load: